vision4cloud/Daily-Sales-Reporter/README.md

 2. Creates schema automatically using AWS Glue
 3. Runs SQL queries on the data using Athena
 4. Processes the result in a Lambda function
-5. Formats the email nicely
+5. Formats the email.
 6. Sends it through SES
 7. Triggered automatically every morning through EventBridge

 No one has to log in.
 No one has to run reports.
-The manager wakes up with a clean sales summary email.
+The manager wakes up with a sales summary email.

 # Architecture Overview